saimanojsuper/geographic-mood-sensing-api/README.md

 # Mood sensing app
-It is web application that provides the apis to save users mood based on the location.
-It also provides the closest location of user based on mood (Change this correctly)
+It is web application that provides the apis to save users mood based on the location & provides the services like nearest location based on user mood, user mood frequency distribution

 ## Features